IamGrootGroot/THESIS_PANK/README.md

 This repository implements a comprehensive workflow for analyzing histopathological images, specifically designed for H&E stained tissue sections.
 The pipeline combines traditional image processing with state-of-the-art deep learning techniques to perform cell segmentation, feature extraction, and clustering analysis.
 The code is modular, well-documented, and designed to be easily adaptable to different tissue types and staining protocols.

+## Configuration System

+The pipeline uses a centralized configuration system (`config.py`) that manages all paths and parameters.
+This makes it easy to:
+- Adapt the pipeline to different environments
+- Change parameters without modifying the scripts
+- Maintain consistent settings across the pipeline

+Key configuration options include:
+- Base directories for models, data, and output
+- Processing parameters (patch size, magnification, etc.)
+- Feature extraction settings
+- UMAP parameters

 ## Pipeline Overview

 The analysis pipeline consists of five main steps: